 Exercise and chronic disease: Get the facts

-If you have a chronic condition, you might have questions about exercising.
-How often can you exercise?
+Anyone who has a long-lasting condition might have questions about exercising.
+How often to exercise?
 Which exercises are safe?
-Understand the basics about exercise and chronic disease.By Mayo Clinic Staff
+Understand the basics about exercise and long-lasting disease.By Mayo Clinic Staff

 How can exercise improve a chronic condition?

 - Diabetes.
-Regular exercise can help insulin more effectively lower your blood sugar level.
-Physical activity also can help you control your weight and boost energy.
+Regular exercise can help lower blood sugar levels.
+Exercise also can help control weight and boost energy.
 For people with type 2 diabetes, exercise can lower the risk of dying of heart disease.

 What exercises are safe?

-Your doctor might recommend specific exercises to reduce pain or build strength.
-Depending on your condition, you might also need to avoid certain exercises altogether or during flare-ups.
-In some cases, you might need to consult a physical or occupational therapist before starting to exercise.
+A health care provider might suggest some exercises to ease pain or build strength.
+Depending on your condition, you might not be able to do some exercises at all or during flare-ups.
+Some people might need to talk to a physical or occupational therapist before starting to exercise.

 How often, how much and at what intensity can I safely exercise?

-Do I need to take special steps before getting started?
+Do I need to do anything special before getting started?

-Depending on your condition, your doctor might recommend certain precautions before exercising.
+Depending on your condition, a health care provider might suggest some safety actions before exercising.

-If you have diabetes, for example, keep in mind that physical activity lowers blood sugar.
-Check your blood sugar level before any activity.
-If you take insulin or diabetes medications that lower blood sugar, you might need to eat a snack before exercising to help prevent low blood sugar.
+People with diabetes, for example, need to know that exercise lowers blood sugar.
+Checking the blood sugar level before activity is important.
+People who take insulin or diabetes medicines that lower blood sugar might need a snack before exercise to help prevent low blood sugar.

-If you have arthritis, consider taking a warm shower before you exercise.
-Heat can relax your joints and muscles and relieve any pain you might have before you begin.
-Also, be sure to choose shoes that provide shock absorption and stability during exercise.
+People with arthritis might take a warm shower before exercise.
+Heat can relax joints and muscles and relieve pain.
+Also, shoes that absorb shock and keep joints stable during exercise are important.

-If you have heart disease, for example, signs or symptoms that you should stop exercising include dizziness, unusual shortness of breath, chest pain or an irregular heartbeat might mean it's time to stop exercising.
+For people with heart disease, for example, dizziness, unusual shortness of breath, chest pain or an irregular heartbeat might mean it's time to stop exercising.

 What else do I need to know?

-Starting a regular exercise routine can be tough.
+Starting a regular exercise routine can be hard.

-To help you stick with your routine, consider exercising with a friend.
-You might also ask your doctor to recommend an exercise program for people who have your condition, perhaps through a local hospital, clinic or health club.
+To help stick with the routine, exercise with a friend.
+Also, you might ask your care provider to suggest an exercise program for people who have the same condition as you.
+Some hospitals, clinics and health clubs offer them.

-To stay motivated, choose activities that are fun, set realistic goals and celebrate your progress.
+To keep wanting to exercise, choose activities that are fun.
+Set goals you can meet.
+And celebrate your progress.